Battle Rope Alternating Waves

 Common Battle Rope Alternating Waves mistakes

-Both arms moving together.
+Both arms moving together instead of alternating.

 During any pressing movement like the Battle Rope Alternating Waves, this mistake reduces how effectively your Shoulders can produce force.
 Focus on the muscle you're trying to work — if you can't feel your Shoulders driving the movement, something is off.